epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/dev_container.rst.txt

 the container's filesystem with a bind mount at the same place that the ioc files were originally placed by the container build.

-epics-containers devcontainers have carefully curated host filesystem mounts that allow them to look as similar as possible to the runtime container but at the same time preserve any changes that you make in the host file system.
+epics-containers devcontainers have carefully curated host filesystem mounts.
+This allows the developer environment to look as similar as possible to the runtime container.
+It also will preserve any important changes that you make in the host file system.
-This is important because the container filesystem is temporary and will be destroyed when the container is rebuilt or deleted.
+This is essential because the container filesystem is temporary and will bed destroyed when the container is rebuilt or deleted.

+See `container-layout`_ for details of which host folders are mounted into the container.

-The IOC code is entirely boilerplate boilerplate, the ``src/Makefile`` determines which dbd and lib files to link by including two files that ibek generated during the container build namely ``/epics/support/configure/lib_list`` and ``/epics/support/configure/dbd_list``.
+The IOC code is entirely boilerplate, the ``/epics/ioc/iocApp/src/Makefile`` determines which dbd and lib files to link by including two files that ``ibek`` generated during the container build namely ``/epics/support/configure/lib_list`` and ``/epics/support/configure/dbd_list``.

-You can go and take a look at the Makefile in ``/epics/ioc/iocApp/src/Makefile`` to see how this is done.
+Although all Generic IOCs derived from ioc-template start out with the same generic source in ``iocApp/src``, you are free to change them if there is a need for different compilation options etc.

 The Generic IOC should now be ready to run inside of the container.
 To do this:

 .. code-block:: bash

-   cd ioc
    ./start.sh

 You will just see the default output of a Generic IOC that has no Instance configuration.
+Hit ``Ctrl-C`` to stop the this default script.

 Next we will add some instance configuration from one of the IOC instances in the ``bl01t`` beamline.

-Let's now add some other folders to our VSCode workspace to make it easier to work with ``bl01t`` and to investigate the container.
+To do this we will add some other folders to our VSCode workspace to make it easier to work with ``bl01t`` and to investigate the container filesystem.

 Adding the Beamline to the Workspace
 ------------------------------------

 To meaningfully test the Generic IOC we will need an instance to test it against.
 We will use the ``bl01t`` beamline that you already made.
-The container has been configured to mount some useful local files from the user's home directory, including the parent folder of the workspace as ``/repos`` so we can work on multiple peer projects.
+The devcontainer has been configured to mount some useful host folders into the container including the parent folder of the workspace as ``/workspaces`` so we can work on multiple peer projects.

 In VSCode click the ``File`` menu and select ``Add Folder to Workspace``.
-Navigate to ``/repos`` and you will see all the peers of your ``ioc-adsimdetector`` folder (see `container-layout` below).
-Choose the ``bl01t`` folder and add it to the workspace - you may see an error but if so clicking "reload window" will clear it.
+Navigate to ``/workspaces`` and you will see all the peers of your ``ioc-adsimdetector`` folder (see `container-layout` below).
+Choose the ``bl01t`` folder and add it to the workspace - you may see an error but if so clicking "Cancel" will clear it.

 Also take this opportunity to add the folder ``/epics`` to the workspace.
+This is the root folder in which all of the EPICS source and built files are located.

 .. note::